hashgraph/hedera-sdk-reference/reference/core/Transaction.md

 ##### `maxAttempts`: `Uint64`

-The number of times to retry submtting this transaction.
-Transactions are retried when Hedera Hashgraph returns a status code that implies the transaction should be resubmitted, or when a node doesn't responde.
+The number of times to retry submitting this transaction.
+Transactions are retried when Hedera Hashgraph returns a status code that implies the transaction should be resubmitted, or when a node doesn't respond.

+---

+##### `regenerateTransactionId`: `bool`

+Declares if we should generate new transaction IDs when a transaction fails with `TRANSACTION_EXPIRED`

+**NOTE**: Defaults to `true`

+**NOTE**: If transaction IDs are locked, this option is ignored.
+Transaction IDs can be locked if set manually or if certain methods are called.

 ---